Repeat Prescription Requests

 If your prescriber thinks that you could use electronic repeat prescriptions for your regular medicines, they will authorise a number of electronic repeat prescriptions (usually between 6 – 12 months).
 This will be based on your circumstances and clinical need.
 These electronic repeat prescriptions will then be supplied to you by your pharmacy at regular intervals without needing to re-order via your GP.

-Collect your first electronic repeat prescription from your pharmacy.
+Step 2 Collect your first electronic repeat prescription from your pharmacy.

-When you need more medicines, go back to your pharmacy.
+Step 3 When you need more medicines, go back to your pharmacy.
 Before dispensing the next issue of your prescription, your pharmacy will ask:

 - have you seen any health professionals (GP, nurse or hospital doctor), since your last repeat prescription was supplied?